Share This Guide, Choose Your Platform!

 Why you need good accounting records to satisfy HMRC

 When we consider how long do you need to keep business records, whichever way you perform your work, through your own company or self-employed, as part of your small business bookkeeping, you should aim to keep good accounting records for each accounting period.
 This is important as they may need reviewing later.
-This could be by either by yourself or by one of the tax authorities.
-Please note, a tax inspection can occur at any time during the calendar year.
+Indeed, this could be by either by yourself or by one of the tax authorities.
+What’s more, a tax inspection can occur at any time during the calendar year.
 Therefore, you should have good accurate accounting records so they can be inspected with ease.

 How long to keep financial records for a business (UK)?
-It is important to note, you should also keep the business records in a safe place for a certain amount of time.
-Key to note, how long do you have to keep business records (UK) depends on the tax type they relate to.
+Basically, you should also keep the business records in a safe place for a certain amount of time.
+However, how long do you have to keep business records (UK) depends on the tax type they relate to.

 Making Tax Digital and online accounting software